mikyoch/satoshi-coin-flip/api/README.md

 ## General Debugging notes
 - If the API does not start, ensure that all the .env values have been properly set by the `setEnv.js` script.
 Dotenv schema can be found in the `.env.template` file.
-- The `setEnv.js` script can be manually invoked by running `npm run set-up-dev-env` within the API folder or via the scripts folder (further instructions can be found there)
+- The `setEnv.js` script can be manually invoked by running `npm run set-up-dev-env` within the API folder or via the scripts folder (further instructions can be [here](../scripts))